 Notes on the resurrection of this series, whose creation predates my ownership of a computer and therefore was written using a, you know, typewriter: These pieces were digitized using Google Docs’ ability to extract text from any graphic image—in this case, from scans of the published comic book pages.
 The process is impressive, but not perfect.
 Holler if you find typos.
 Also: As I recall, each of these installments was based on recorded interviews.
 If I ever find those tapes, I’ll digitize them and share them here.

 Enjoy this?
-Check out the sequel: “Scapegoat in Four Colors,” a history of comics and censorship.
+Check out the sequels: “Scapegoat in Four Colors,” a history of comics and censorship; and “Collecting Dust: A Guide to Preserving Comic Books.”
 And this blog contains lots more about comics and pop culture.
 Subscribe—free—by email to get the latest.